vga91/n8n-neo4j-nodes/README.md

 1. Open <http://localhost:5678/> in your browser to set up n8n.
 You’ll only have to do this once.
+   Log in with user name: "giuseppe.villani@larus-ba.it" and password "Qwerty12345".

 2. Open the 1st included workflow: <http://localhost:5678/workflow/adYVK8YgDDszqcEh>